PedroZef/To-Do-List_zef/README.md

 - O curso pode ser acessado na plataforma da Digital Innovation One - <https://digitalinnovation.one>

-- O objetivo do projeto é criar um App de 'To Do List' do zero mostrando o processo de desenvolvimento usando Kotlin e desafiar a evolução do App
+- O objetivo do projeto é criar um projeto do zero mostrando o processo de desenvolvimento usando Kotlin e demostrar a evolução do App "To Do List".